Who will be leading my educational experience?

 Additionally, Year 10 students completing work placement as part of their school led careers week training can apply for work experience at Grace Studios.
 Students accepted into this program will explore various components of teaching in the arts, programming and the day-to-day operations of managing a studio and staging productions.

 Sarah writes - 'Drama has always been a significant part of my life.
 Performances, whether on stage, screen or even at home, are created and enacted every day.
 That’s why I believe it is so very important for individuals, especially youth, to understand the power of speech and drama in its ability to grow new relationships and help us to express complex feelings and ideas.

 I have been acting since the age of seven, as part of local Sutherland Shire drama groups and later for the completion of group AMEB Drama and Communication, and solo Speech and Performance examinations.
 In my final years of high school I was selected to attend Newtown High School of the Performing Arts where I was also able to perform in a number of company plays.
 Today, I am completing a Bachelor of Arts at the University of Sydney, where I major in Theatre and Performance Studies and English Literature.
 I am also a member of the Sydney University Dramatic Society through which I have been able to craft and star in a number of dramatic works with other like minded individuals.

-I look forward to working closely with the teaching staff and students of Grace Studios as I complete my Australian Performance Certificate and begin preparations for my AMEB Teaching Associate in 2020.'
+I look forward to working closely with the teaching staff and students of Grace Studios as I complete my Australian Performance Certificate and begin preparations for my AMEB Teaching Associate.'

 Fletcher is a Year 10 student completing work experience as part of his study at St John Bosco College.
 During this work experience, Fletcher hopes to learn more about behind the scenes work at Grace Studios and would love to gain more insight into teaching, as it is a path he is looking into for the future.